bzika2001/cloudworx-azure-fundamentals/Day-1/01-cloud-computing.md

 ### 2. Scalability
 Azure allows you to easily adjust your resources to meet demand.
 You can scale up (increase resources) or scale out (add more instances).

+    - **Vertical scaling**, also known as "scaling up", is the process of adding resources to increase the power of an existing server.
+    - **Horizontal scaling**, also known as "scaling out", is the process of adding more servers that function together as one unit.

 **Example**: An e-commerce website can automatically add more servers during a flash sale.
 Azure offers both Horizontal and Vertical scaling.